General FAQ

 What's the motivation and purpose behind Mirage?

-In the traditional financial system, banks provide privacy as part of their core infrastructure.
-Companies rely on banks for cash management, enabling them to send payroll, pay suppliers, manage treasury transfers, and settle transactions without revealing sensitive financial information to the public.
-This confidentiality protects business relationships, competitive strategies, and operational security.
+In the traditional financial system, privacy is part of the payment experience.
+Companies can send payroll, pay suppliers, manage treasury transfers, and settle transactions without revealing sensitive financial information to the public.
+Individuals can pay without publishing a permanent financial graph.

-Mirage aims to provide this missing layer of infrastructure.
-Its purpose is to enable confidential stablecoin transfers directly on public blockchains, allowing wallets, payment platforms, exchanges, and decentralized applications to offer financial privacy while preserving the open and self-custodial nature of blockchain networks.
-The protocol is designed to work across different blockchains and Layer 2 networks, allowing users and organizations to transact privately on whichever networks they choose.
+Mirage aims to provide that missing layer.
+Its purpose is to enable confidential stablecoin transfers directly on public blockchains, allowing wallets, payment platforms, exchanges, and decentralized applications to offer privacy while preserving self-custody.

-At the same time, Mirage is designed with strong compliance considerations in mind.
-The system incorporates safeguards intended to reduce misuse by illicit actors, including wallet screening and transaction monitoring mechanisms that help identify links to sanctioned entities, criminal activity, or compromised funds.
-Mirage also supports cooperation with law enforcement and investigative processes where required, aiming to balance financial privacy with responsible use of peer-to-peer technology.
+At the same time, Mirage is designed with compliance considerations in mind.
+The system can use wallet screening and transaction monitoring mechanisms that help identify links to sanctioned entities, criminal activity, or compromised funds.

 How does Mirage differ from other privacy solutions?